Welcome to Australia Together - a long term plan for Australia by Australians

 A key principle of Australia Together is inclusion.
 It is founded on a conviction that one of Australia's greatest strengths is our diversity and that if we wish to realise our Vision we will need to work together on a plan which enables all Australians to feel that their future can be assured.
 It assumes we will succeed by capitalising on our diversity.

-Current estimate of
+Current estimate of completion of

 is being released as a series of drafts.